azavea/bamboo-blossom/README.md

 [![Build Status](https://travis-ci.org/azavea/bamboo-blossom.svg?branch=master)](https://travis-ci.org/azavea/bamboo-blossom)

 A web application that publishes BambooHR employee hire dates to an iCal feed.
+Please be aware that this functionality already comes bundled as a feature in BambooHR.

 ## Getting Started